SatyamSaxena1/Subtitles-for-Visual-Impairment-Assistance-/README.md

 ## Packaging and distribution

-- For non-technical users, consider packaging the app with PyInstaller into a single `exe`.
+- For non-technical users, considering packaging the app with PyInstaller into a single `exe`.
 Note: bundling a GPU-enabled model and the correct `torch` build increases complexity; you may want to provide clear instructions instead of a full bundled GPU build.
+Any ideas of alternatives are welcome

 ## License & credits